-Company directors have significant powers and responsibility for numerous aspects of company business, it is for this reason that it is fundamental that a director’s rights and duties are correctly specified and agreed in a legally binding document.
+Executive directors have significant powers and responsibility for numerous aspects of a company's business, and it is for this reason that it is fundamental that a director’s rights and duties are correctly specified and agreed in legally binding document.

-Employment contracts for directors are commonly known as service contracts.
-At MBM Commercial, our team of expert Company and Employment Law Solicitors will work collaboratively with you to ensure that your director’s service agreement is comprehensively drafted, addressing both universal and atypical problems and challenges associated with the position and the accompanying duties and responsibilities.
-Our team of experienced solicitors are on hand to provide clear and practical advice to company directors.
-We can draft an agreement bespoke to your specific requirements, highlight the implications of important aspects of an agreement and negotiate the terms of a service contract with the other party on your behalf.
+Employment contracts for executive directors are commonly known as service contracts.
+At MBM Commercial, our team of expert Employment Law Solicitors and HR Advisers will work collaboratively with you to ensure that your director’s service agreement is comprehensively drafted, and addresses the key issues associated with the position and the accompanying duties and responsibilities.
+Our team of experienced solicitors and HR Advisers are on hand to provide clear and practical advice regarding any aspect of these service agreements.
+We can draft an agreement bespoke to your specific requirements, and highlight the implications of important aspects of an agreement and negotiate the terms of a service contract with the other party on your behalf.
 At MBM Commercial, we provide an all-encompassing legal service to ensure your best interests are represented and maintained.

 Why is a Director’s Employment Contract or Service Agreement Important?

-A director’s contract of employment or service agreement is essentially the same legal document.
-Both documents outline the rules, duties and reciprocal obligations that govern and underpin the relationship between director and the company shareholders.
-By accepting the terms of the agreement, both director and company shareholders will be entering into a legally binding contract; it is, therefore, important to understand the obligations you are accepting and the potential implications of these in the context of possible future events or unforeseen circumstances.
+An executive director’s service agreement is very similar to a contract of employment.
+Both documents outline the rules, duties and reciprocal obligations that govern and underpin the relationship between the director and the company.
+By accepting the terms of the agreement, both director and company will be entering into a legally binding contract; it is, therefore, important to understand the obligations you are accepting and the potential implications of these in the context of possible future events or unforeseen circumstances.

 A director’s service agreement commonly includes the following provisions, each of which plays an important role underpinning the relationship between director and company: